eastmountaincode/wiki-path-001/README.md

 ## Uses

-- Try to communicate live with other users live by using the limited vocabulary of the page you are one
+- Try to communicate with other users live by using the limited vocabulary of the page you are on

 - Leave a message for whoever to find.
 Perhaps a poem, a cryptic entry or a confession for your crush